sr99622/onvif-mcp/README.md

 ```

 Depending on agent abilities, the snapshot can be displayed in the model chat, and the model can be asked to describe the image.

+There are many other functions available to control and observe the camera, you can ask the agent about it's abilities or to explain a function, and it will be able to come up with an answer for you.